Nonac/PIMS/Report/Project_evaluation/README.md

 * Map API

   After PIMS is widely deployed in the UK ~~which is impossible~~ we will add a map to the front-end application (web or mobile apps) to enable users to find the participating parking lots in the vicinity, and how many available parking spaces they have.
 Moreover, they can also mark down where they parked their cars as some of them might forget it after a long time of parking.

+* Business account

+  For now, we only implemented the functionality of registering and managing personal accounts.
+In that way, the drivers must also be registered customers.
+In the future, we can separate the two roles.
+The customers are the account owners and the vehicle owners, but the drivers can be anyone who can legally drive the vehicle.
+Once that is accomplished, we can add the "business account" feature so that the account can be linked to a business and they can register their business-owned vehicles then mount the M5Stick in there.
+Its employees who can legally driver those vehicles do not need to be a registered customer.

 These features could be beneficial because they will promote the user experience.
 However, as the web application is just the front-end app, more efforts should be made in the desktop application (or a complete back-end architecture in the future) and in the IoT device.